ranchimall/flo-token-tracking/README.md

 ## Setup setps

 1. Setup the Python Virtual Environment first with atleast python3.7 at least.
 Look below for exact instructions
 2. Install setup.sh to install all dependencies.
-Give it execute permissions first `chmod +x pyflosetup.sh`, and then `./setup.sh`
+Give it execute permissions first `chmod +x setup.sh`, and then `./setup.sh`
 3. Install MYSQL and create MySQL user and password
 4. Add all the data in confg.ini
 5. Then run the command as per one of the options below